 In the Philippines, as many as 3 million youth aged 16–24 are not in school, are not gainfully employed, and have not finished college or postsecondary education.
 While the Philippine government has invested in education and technical skills training for these out-of-school youth (OSY), many are unable to take full advantage of these programs.

-Opportunity 2.0 will work with the Philippine government to assist these youth in addressing barriers to lifelong learning and professional success.
+Funded by USAID, Opportunity 2.0 will work with the Philippine government to assist these youth in addressing barriers to lifelong learning and professional success.
 This systems approach program will provide work-based learning, entrepreneurship opportunities, and training that is relevant and responsive.

 EDC staff will: